valthrunner/Valthrun/README.md

 ## Share Radar 📡

-**Enjoy the built in Valthrun sharable web radar by running run.bat!** 🎉!
+**Enjoy the built in Valthrun sharable web radar by running run.bat 🎉!**

 ## Links 🔗